MSPCA-Angell Headquarters

 • Food and water dishes.
 A water and food bowl must be attached to the inside of the front door.

 • Document info and feeding instructions.
-The crate should contain your pet’s information, including his name, medication, your phone number and address, your final destination, flight number, and contact information for someone at your destination.
+The crate should contain your pet’s information, including his name, medication, phone number and address, final destination, flight number, and contact information for someone at your destination.
 You should also attach your dog’s feeding and care instructions and a bag of food to the top of the crate.
 Again, each airline is different, so double-check to ensure you include everything required.

 • Secure the crate door.
 Crates must be zip-tied shut to prevent the doors from opening during flight.

-• “Live animal” stickers.
+• “Live Animal” stickers.
 This sticker should be placed on all four sides of the crate.
 Most airlines will give you the stickers, so call ahead of time if you don’t already have some at home.

 Ask to board early